TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 #### +1, +2, +3, ...

 Equipment with this tag are more effective than other equipment of the same type due to exemplary craftsmanship, materials, and/or renown.
-Add the tagged number to any test of ability you make with this equipment.
-If the equipment's tags grant a bonus or number (such as Armor Value) separate from tests of abilities, add the tagged amount.
+Add the tagged number to any test you make with this equipment.
+If the equipment's tags grant the wearer a passive value (such as armor HP), add the tagged amount.

 #### < Extranormal Power >